CipherCrypto/GLBACompliance/Docs/NIST Cybersecurity Framework/NIST-Cybersecurity-Compliance.md

-## Implementing the NIST Cybersecurity Framework: A Guide for SMBs
+## Implementing the NIST Cybersecurity Framework

 The NIST Cybersecurity Framework offers a policy framework for cybersecurity risk management.
 It's designed to help organizations improve their ability to prevent, detect, and respond to cyber incidents.
-For SMBs, this framework provides a flexible and cost-effective approach to strengthening their cybersecurity defenses.
+This framework provides a flexible and cost-effective approach to helping organizations with strengthening their cybersecurity defenses.

 **1. Identify**